 The old Town of York Garrison once dropped their lines into Grenadier Pond back in the early 1800’s.
 The tradition continues to this day as Torontonians land largemouth bass, black crappie, yellow perch, pumpkinseed, bluegill, brown bullhead and carp.
 The large body of water is deep, and the fish are safe to eat.The Pond receives water from Wendigo Creek (a small creek that begins near Dundas Street West and Law Street and runs down to Lake Ontario, along with other underground streams from the north.
 The northern, southern and south-western shores are naturalized, improving the Pond’s health.
 Grenadier Pond exits into Lake Ontario via pipes near Sir Casimir Gzowski Park. <PAINTING ABOVE – Grenadier Pond in 1800, by John George Howard, 1803-1890>

+Developed by WESTBANK and ALLIED PROPERTIES, the design of this project differs from any other in the downtown core or anywhere else in TORONTOBIG, a Copenhagen, New York and London based group of architects, designers, urbanists, landscape professionals, interior and product designers, researchers and inventors, will create this assemblage of structures from 489 to 533 King Street West.
 “With KING STREET WEST, we wanted to find an alternative to the tower and podium you see a lot of in TORONTO, and revisit some of MOSHE SAFDIE’s revolutionary ideas.
 But rather than a utopian experiment on an island (as in Montreal), it will be in the heart of TORONTO.
 It would be strange if one of the most diverse cities in the world had the most homogenous architecture.”
 Bjarke Ingels, Founding Partner, BIG.

 From The TORONTO Star – Suburbs versus Downtown isn’t what it used to be.
 Ontario’s premier DOUG FORD chopped the wards and councillors almost in half (47 down to 25), just as the election was getting underway – a move many downtowners thought was designed to hobble progressive forces on council.